Halloween Witch with Cat and Cauldron Coloring Page with PDF Sheet

 How Witches Entered Halloween Art

 Witches became part of Halloween through a long mix of folklore, religious fear, fairy-tale storytelling, and later costume culture.
 In early modern Europe and colonial North America, accusations of witchcraft could have deadly consequences, and the word carried real danger rather than playful meaning.
 Over time, however, the figure changed in popular imagination.
 Cheap printed stories, stage performances, children's books, and holiday parties turned the witch into a recognizable seasonal character with a pointed hat, broom, and dramatic silhouette.
 By the late nineteenth and early twentieth centuries, Halloween postcards and decorations were already using witches as one of the main symbols of the holiday.
 That shift from feared figure to costume icon is important because it explains why modern Halloween witches feel theatrical and exaggerated.
-The page belongs to that later tradition, where a once-serious historical figure was transformed into a standard part of festive autumn design.
+The illustration belongs to that later tradition, where a once-serious historical figure was transformed into a standard part of festive autumn design.

 Why Black Cats and Cauldrons Joined the Scene